xxAROX/hive-loginstreak-bot/Step-by-step.md

 #### Automatic join:

-> `> npm run "join hive automatic"` and the program joins at 4:20am every day on The Hive(recommend to use in a server that is marked as vpn/proxy, use rasberry pi 🤔) while the script is running.
+> `> npm run "join hive automatic"` and the program joins at 4:20am every day on The Hive(recommend to use in a server that **isn't** marked as vpn/proxy, use rasberry pi 🤔) while the script is running.

 ---